luccalino/ParametrizedReports/README.md

 2. compile:Rmd: Compiles a report file for the correct language and includes meta data.
 3. [language]_text.Rmd: Style document/script for the language-specific report files.
 3. auto_mailing.R: Script that sends list of participants their individual report (via Outlook).
 4. data: Contains some dummy data.
+We use synthdata according to Nowok et al. (2016) and the synthpop package (DOI:10.18637/jss.v074.i11) available at https://www.jstatsoft.org/article/view/v074i11.
 5. reports: The generated reports will be saved here.

 ## Features :sparkles: